• Skip to main content

 Origin: Cosmopolitan in warm areas

-Notes: Spread by: ‘Seeds’ attach to ‘everything’ including clothing and fur.
-Invades/threats: Minor weed in cane fields, common to abundant in disturbed areas such as roadsides, banks and fallow land; gardens.
-Notes: Both are widely naturalised, but B. alba var. radiata is the more common species this region.
+Notes: Spread by: ‘seeds’ attach to ‘everything’ including clothing and fur.
+Invades/threats: minor weed in cane fields, common to abundant in disturbed areas such as roadsides, banks and fallow land, gardens.
+Notes: both are widely naturalised, but B. alba var. radiata is the more common species this region.
 Environmental weed.

-Information sources: Mackay Regional Pest Management Group (2011) Weeds of the Mackay Whitsunday Region.
+Information sources: Mackay Regional Pest Management Group (2018) Weeds of the Mackay Whitsunday Region Second Edition.

 Website by Kapow Interactive